Cookies

 Study Programme Student

 I enjoy seeing my friends and socialising.
 I like the fact that we have freedom and get treated like an adult.
 I am supported when I struggle.
 I enjoyed my work placement.
-I’ve enjoyed Functional Skills and ASDAN which helps me get ready for the outside world.
+I’ve enjoyed Functional Skills which helps me get ready for the outside world.

 Study Programme Student